 Section 4.
 The Graduate and Professional Student Council select three representatives.
 The term is one year, renewable.

 Section 1.
-The chair shall be appointed by the Chair of the Faculty from members or former members of the Council, on advice of the Committee on Committees and in consultation with the Dean of the Graduate College, in accordance with the principles detailed in the shared governance guidelines and agreements.
+The chair shall be appointed by the Chair of the Faculty from members or former members of the Council, on advice of the Nominating Committee and in consultation with the Dean of the Graduate College, in accordance with the principles detailed in the shared governance guidelines and agreements.
 The chair shall serve for a term of one year, renewable for up to 3 years.

 Roles and Responsibilities